 Append imported data

-If you want to place data from multiple sources that have the same structure and order of columns, Coupler.io provides the APPEND mode in the Settings.
+If you want to place data from multiple sources that have the same structure and order of columns, Coupler.io provides the APPEND mode in the Destination section.
 You can set up a few importers and fetch data from all the CSV files without any distortion.
 This is quite useful for cases when you need to combine monthly reports into a single year report.

 If you want to do the same using the IMPORTDATA function, you’ll have to manually place formulas to cells and apply the QUERY function to skip the first row.